NSAntoine/SuccessorCLI/README.md

 # SuccessorCLI
 A CLI tool to restore iOS devices on the version they're already on, inspired by the original Succession GUI Application, rewritten from the ground up in Swift.
 ```
 Welcome to SuccessorCLI!
-Build: 1.0.0 WORKING-BETA
+Build: 1.0.1 PROBABLY-WORKING-BETA
 Device iOS Version: 14.5
 Device Machine Name: iPhone10,4
 Device iOS BuildID: 18E199